 Quick question: did you ever wonder how to get dressed quickly every Monday morning?
 We always make small decisions that steal our time and energy.
-What if to decrease the decision-making process to its minimum?
+What if you were to decrease the decision-making process to its minimum?
 The more options each of us have, the more time we spend making a choice.
 Let’s take a look at choosing a brand monitoring tool.

 Much like picking up the clothing, people spend hours searching and testing countless online web monitoring tools and services.